Open Letter to Assembly Folks

 The danger of this system is that it tended to produce performance for the sake of pleasing men, not God - i.e., “Here’s my list of good deeds."

 Of course, we didn't use the word excommunicated.
-That’s not what we TAUGHT, but it's what we PRACTICED.
+That’s not what we TAUGHT, but it's what we PRACTISED.

-When anyone came into fellowship, they had seen “heavenly vision” and when they left they had “lost the vision.”
+When anyone came into fellowship, they had seen “the heavenly vision” and when they left they had “lost the vision.”
 I’m not saying no one ever left our gatherings because they didn’t want to walk with the Lord.
 I’m sure there have been a few.

 But the majority likely left so they could walk with the Lord.
 Sadly, ALL MY LIFE I have been taught that anyone who leaves is evil, bad, has lost the vision, settled for less or settled for SECOND BEST.